mud2man/TcpAndRouterEmulation/README.md

 Name: Chih-Hung.Lu
 UNI: cl3519

-I seperated this assignment as three parts and put them into three folders, GobackN, DistanceVectorRouting and Combination
+I seperated this assignment as three parts and put them into three folders, GobackN, DistanceVectorRouting and Combination.
+Note: If the first packet lost, the receiver will send ACK# = -1 to sender

 1. How to compile
     1.a For Go-Back-N Protocol, go into "GoBackN" folder do "$: make"